Sergey Krasovski, MSc (Eng) ’15

-They suggested ‘Go to the industry.
-Explore what you might prefer for your long-term career, and then if you want to do a PhD, come back.’
+My geomatics engineering mentors...suggested, ‘Go to industry, explore what you might prefer for your long-term career, and then, if you want to do a PhD, come back.’
 That was great advice.

 How did UCalgary’s Schulich School of Engineering prepare you to be an engineer?

-The University of Calgary was a great place for me to get exposed to experts who really know what they are doing – especially in my research group, PLAN, which stands for Positioning, Location And Navigation.
-I had about 30 peers: master’s students, PhD students, and post docs from all over the world – from Austria, China, India, Iran, Europe, Canada etc. in addition to my amazing supervisors.
-It was an extremely great circle of people who I got to discuss technology with every day – not only GPS, but augmented reality and all kinds of things.
-The experience just planted even more curiosity into me.
+The University of Calgary was a great place for me to get exposed to experts who really know what they are doing – especially in my research group, PLAN, which stands for Positioning, Location and Navigation.
+I had about 30 peers: master’s students, PhD students, and post docs from all over the world (Austria, China, India, Iran, Europe, Canada etc.) in addition to my amazing supervisors.
+It was an extremely great circle of people who I got to discuss technology with every day - not only GPS, but augmented reality and all kinds of things.
+The experience just planted even more curiosity in me.

 What were your Schulich School of Engineering highlights?

-The first year of my master’s, I was heavily involved in coursework.
-I did labs, I did lectures.
-The second year was focused on my thesis research as well as a project I did for an industrial partner where I collaborated with a professor.
+The first year of my master’s, I was heavily involved in coursework; I did labs, I did lectures.
+The second year was focused on my thesis research as well as a project I did for an industrial partner in collaboration with a professor.
 It was a great experience.
-I practised presentation skills because we gave weekly or monthly updates to the company that was sponsoring a research project that I was a part of.
-I was able to gain extra skills beyond what I was learning for my master’s and also work with different equipment.
-So I learned extra things which are not necessarily thought in the classroom.
-I really learned what it’s like to be part of a team and what it means to have deadlines.
+I practiced presentation skills because we gave weekly or monthly updates to the company that was sponsoring a research project that I was a part of.
+I was able to gain extra skills beyond what I was learning for my master’s and also worked with different equipment.
+I learned what it’s like to be part of a team and what it means to have deadlines.
 For my thesis, I learned what it means to analyze and defend your results, and what it means to understand others.
-There we so many things to learn and to just gain experience with at the University of Calgary – it was just phenomenal.
+There we so many things to learn and to gain experience in at the University of Calgary.
+It was just phenomenal.

 Who were your UCalgary mentors?

 I really value relationships with my mentors and supervisors.
-When it comes to finding a mentor, I think you should try to look to somebody you admire – and it may not necessarily be Mark Zuckerberg.
+When it comes to finding a mentor, I think you should try to look to somebody you admire.
+It may not necessarily be Mark Zuckerberg.
 It should be someone who you can build a personal relationship with.
-It should be someone who can coach you and guide you through your career and provide new perspectives.
-So I just cannot emphasize enough how much I'm grateful for having both professor Mark Petovello and emeritus professor Gérard Lachapelle [both geomatics professors at the Schulich School of Engineering] as my mentors.
+It should be someone who can coach you and guide you through your career, and provide new perspectives.
+So I just cannot emphasize enough how much I'm grateful for having both professor Mark Petovello and professor emeritus Gérard Lachapelle (both geomatics engineering professors at the Schulich School of Engineering) as my mentors.
 I'm in touch with them and I admire them, and they're my role models.
 I wish I could be as successful at some point in my life as both of them.

 What is your advice for new engineering students?

 I have always been very curious about all sorts of things.
 My high school teachers would always call me ‘why man.’
 I would always ask questions like, ‘Hey, why is that?’
-I think throughout my career at school and grad school and now at the company, I really prefer to listen first and observe.
+I think, throughout school and now at the company, I really prefer to listen first and observe.
 One of the people I admire is the former soccer player Sir Alex Ferguson, who used to manage Manchester United for like 25 years.
-My favourite expression is something he said: ‘There’s a reason that God gave us two ears, two eyes, and one mouth.
+My favourite expression is something he said.
+‘There’s a reason that God gave us two ears, two eyes and one mouth.
 It’s so you can listen and watch twice as much as you talk.
 Best of all, listening costs you nothing.’
-This is why I always prefer to listen a lot, but also I like to ask questions if I don't understand, and that leads to really powerful conversations, especially if you talk to people who are experts in what they do.
+This is why I always prefer to listen, but also I like to ask questions if I don't understand.
+That leads to really powerful conversations, especially if you talk to people who are experts in what they do.

 What is your life beyond engineering?